geut/caracara/README.md

 };
 ```

-Last but not least, the editor, this is the most simplest piece of the whole project.
+Last but not least, the editor, this is the simplest piece of the whole project.

-The important bits below:
+Here are the important bits.

 ```javascript
 debouncedPeerValue = debounce(({ text }) => {